-In celebration of International Women’s Day, we’re bringing you 9 inspirational women making change happen in their communities.
+In celebration of International Women’s Day, we’re bringing you 9 inspirational women making community change happen across the UK.

 Working at ActionFunder, we meet brilliant women leading grassroots change every day of the year.
 The 9 women featured here have caught our attention for their courage, compassion and community spirit.
-From helping people get back into employment, to supporting people through cancer, these women are dedicated to making the world a better place.
+From helping people get back into employment, to supporting people through cancer, these women are dedicated to making the world a better place through community change.

 We ask them what inspires their work and what advice they have to encourage others to take action.